kalaolani/cassandra22x-ansible-backup-restore/README.md

 - Use Case - Restore a keyspace from a source cluster to an existing destination cluster with identical topologies.
   - Restore a remote archived snapshot to a new schmea and new topology
   - Use sstableloader to load data from the source to the destination

-### Future
-#### Rebuild on a different Cluster Use Cases
-The first version is called the simple backup and restore version.

 - Use Case - Restore a keyspace from a source cluster to a destination cluster with different topologies.
   - Restore a remote archived snapshot to a new schmea and new topology
   - Use sstableloader to load data from the source to the destination

+### Future

 #### Cassandra 3.x
+All uses cases above

 #### Incremental Backup and Restore Use Cases
+Considering 2.x
+Planning 3.x

 #### Commit Log Archiving Use Cases
+Planning 3.x

 #### Point In Time Recovery using Snapshots, Incremental Backups, and Commit Log Archives Use Cases
+Planning 3.x